dita-ot/dita-ot/demo/fo/README.txt

-Welcome to Idiom's FO output for the DITA Open Toolkit
+Welcome to Idiom FO output for the DITA Open Toolkit
 ======================================================

-Idiom Technologies has donated its production quality PDF output for use with the DITA Open Toolkit.
-This has been integrated into the Toolkit as a plugin.
-Features of this code include:

-- Index (with extensions) and table of contents generation
-- Font mapping: characters can be remapped to different fonts.
-This is particularly useful for CJK font support, and is configured per-locale.
-- Extensive customization of publishing output by setting variables (67 of them) and attribute-sets (391 of them).
-- A catalog-based customization framework where you can customize variables, attribute-sets and XSLs without modifying Open Toolkit code: your custom settings live in files in a separate customization hierarchy.
-- Bookmap/bookinfo support.

-This plugin has only been tested with Sun's JDK 1.4 and may not work with the IBM JDK due to a conflict with XEP's crimson.jar.
+Apache FOP (Formatting Objects Processor) is a print formatter driven by XSL formatting objects (XSL-FO) and an output independent formatter.
+It is a Java application that reads a formatting object (FO) tree and renders the resulting pages to a specified output.
+Output formats
+currently supported include PDF, PS, PCL, AFP, XML (area tree representation), Print, AWT and PNG, and to a lesser extent, RTF and TXT.
+The primary output target is PDF.

-Building and installing Idiom's FO output
+Installing Idiom FO output
 =========================================

 You will need the following software, which we cannot include with this plugin due to licensing and redistribution restrictions:

-- RenderX XEP: Idiom's FO output currently requires RenderX XEP to convert FO to PDF.
-The personal edition of XEP can be obtained for free from RenderX (http://www.renderx.com).
-XEP comes with Saxon 6.5.3, which this plugin also needs.
+- Apache FOP: Apache FOP can be obtained from http://xmlgraphics.apache.org/fop/ This plugin also requires Saxon 6.5.3.
 But if you are using JDK 1.5 or newer, you will need Saxon 6.5.5 or newer which has fixes for JDK 1.5 compatibility.
 Download Saxon 6.5.5 from http://saxon.sourceforge.net.